 - In the 10 games this season the Canucks registered just one goal, they finished 0-9-1.

-- Vancouver has finished 4-5-4 in the 13 games this season when it scored two goals (registering 12 points).
+- Vancouver has taken 12 points from the 13 games this season when it scored two goals (4-5-4 record).

-- In the 29 games when Vancouver has capitalized on a single power-play goal, it went 17-6-6 to record 40 points.
+- In the 29 games when Vancouver has scored a lone power-play goal, it went 17-6-6 to record 40 points.

 - In games when it has outshot opponents, Vancouver is 12-7-4 (28 points).